fomightez/donut_plots_with_subgroups/README.md

 ## Demonstration notebooks

-The first notebook that opens demonstrates a script that makes it easy to make a plot like the following from a dataframe.
+The first notebook that opens in the active session demonstrates a script that makes it easy to make a plot like the following from a dataframe.
 Typical results:

 ![typical1](imgs/donut_plot_with_subgroups_from_dataframe1.png)